As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Most of the time, if you make your presence known to wildlife, they will run away from you and you will not encounter them.
 Usually, when an animal attacks it is because they feel threatened or they were frightened by you.
-Wearing a bell, or something the jingles on your belt, or bag makes your presence known to wildlife to reduce the risk for attacks.
+Wearing a bell, or something that jingles on your belt or bag make your presence known to wildlife to reduce the risk for attacks.

 A Quick Equipment Breakdown

 While each of these products alone may not be too costly but when you total them together you are looking at a pretty decent price tag.
-While it may seem like you can omit some of these, it is recommended to fully stock your equipment with one of these products.
+While it may seem like you can omit some of these, it is recommended to fully stock your equipment with one of these products (Amazon links).